Build multi-modal AI applications using our new open-source Vision AI SDK.

 37

 Stream's Video SDK provides fully polished UI components, allowing you to build a video call quickly and customize them.
-As you've seen before, you can implement a full complete video call screen with CallContent composable in Jetpack Compose.
+As you've seen before, you can implement a complete video call screen with CallContent that is composable in Jetpack Compose.
 The CallContent composable consists of three major parts:

-• appBarContent: Content is shown that calls information or additional actions.
+• appBarContent: Content that calls information or additional actions show.

-• controlsContent: Content is shown that allows users to trigger different actions to control a joined call.
+• controlsContent: Users can trigger different actions to control a joined call.

-• videoContent: Content shown to be rendered when we're connected to a call successfully.
+• videoContent: Content rendered when connected to a call successfully.

 Theming gives you control over the colors and fonts.